MicrosoftDocs/windows-iot-public/windows-iot/product-family/windows-iot.md

 ms.topic: overview
 ms.service: windows-iot
 ms.subservice: iot
-description: See an overview of Windows for IoT product line.
+description: Learn about Windows for IoT, which uses the Windows embedded experience to create your Internet of Things as part of an overall cloud strategy.
 keywords: Windows IoT Enterprise, Windows 10 IoT Core, Windows Sever IoT 2022
 ---